Implicit LOD using points ordering for processing and visualisation in Point Cloud Servers: Introduction

-Because the goal si to produce hierarchical levels of points, it seems natural to use a hierarchical structure to compute those levels. \cite{Rusinkiewicz2000} use a Bounding Sphere Hierarchy for a visualisation application.
-On the other hand, Octree (\cite{Meagher1982}) have become the de-facto choice.
-Indeed, they can be build efficiently ordering points by Morton order (\cite{Feng2014}), which is similar in principle to GeoHash (\cite{Sabo2014}).
-Octree can even be created out of memory for extremely large point clouds (\cite{Baert2014}).
-Moreover, their regularity allows efficient representation and compression (\cite{Schnabel2006,Huang2006}), as well as fast geospatial access to data (\cite{Elseberg2013}).
-Octree are also natural condidates to nesting (i.e. create a hierarchy of octrees with various resolution and occupancy, as in \cite{Hornung2013}).
+Octree are also natural candidates to nesting (i.e. create a hierarchy of octrees with various resolution and occupancy, as in \cite{Hornung2013}).
 Octree construction into file system hierarchy approach is still popular today (\cite{OscarMartinez-Rubi2015}), with point cloud in the 600 Billions points range.
-It has also been adapted to distributed file system (cloud-computing) \footnote{\url{https://github.com/connormanning/entwine}}, with processing of 100 Billions points at a 2 Billions pts \per hour using a 32 cores 64 GB computer.
+It has also been adapted to distributed file system (cloud-computing) \footnote{\url{https://github.com/connormanning/entwine}}, with processing of 100 Billions points at 2 Billions pts \per hour using a 32 cores 64 GB computer.

+However, the method using Octrees present several disadvantages.
+Each method uses a custom octree format that is most often stored in an external file.
+This raises problems of concurrency and portability.

-\cite{Bereuter2015} recently gave an overview of how quad tree can be used for point generalisation.
+There a several ways to use an Octree to generalise points.
+We could not find a study of those ways for 3D points.
+However, \cite{Bereuter2015} recently gave an overview of how quad tree can be used for point generalisation.
+Quad trees are 2D Octrees, yet \cite{Bereuter2015} analyse can be directly translated in 3D.

 The steps are first to compute a tree for the point cloud.
 Then, the point generalisation at a given level is obtained for each cell of the same tree level, by having one point represent all the points of this cell.

 There are two methods to choose a point representing the others.
 The first one is to select on points among all ('select').
 The second method is to create a new point that will represent well the others ('aggregate').
 Both these methods can use geometry of points, but also other attributes.